zendesk/demo_apps/Bestpractices.md

 * Use promises to handle asynchronous instructions.

-* Be careful when defining an object in the main returned object: they are shared across instances of the app, so can lead to unexpected behavior when misused. e.g.
+* Be careful when defining an object in the main returned object: they are shared across instances of the app, so can lead to unexpected behavior when misused.
+Below is an example:

   ```js
   return {